MicrosoftDocs/windows-ai-docs/docs/apis/recall.md

 Recall utilizes [Windows Copilot Runtime](../overview.md) to help you find anything you’ve seen on your PC.
 Search using any clues you remember or use the timeline to scroll through your past activity, including apps, documents, and websites.
 Once you’ve found what you're looking for, you can quickly jump back to the content seen in the snapshot by selecting the relaunch button below the screenshot.
 The **UserActivity API** is what allows apps to provide deep links, so you can pick up where you left off.

-The Recall (preview) feature will be available for Copilot+ PCs via [Windows Insider Program (WIP)](https://www.microsoft.com/windowsinsider/). *[Update on the Recall preview feature for Copilot+ PCs](https://blogs.windows.com/windowsexperience/2024/06/07/update-on-the-recall-preview-feature-for-copilot-pcs/).
+The Recall (preview) feature is available for Copilot+ PCs via [Windows Insider Program (WIP)](https://www.microsoft.com/windowsinsider/).
+Read more about how to [Preview Recall with Click to Do on Copilot+ PCs using Windows Insiders Dev Channel](https://blogs.windows.com/windowsexperience/2024/06/07/update-on-the-recall-preview-feature-for-copilot-pcs/).

 [Learn more about Recall](https://support.microsoft.com/windows/retrace-your-steps-with-recall-aa03f8a0-a78b-4b3e-b0a1-2eb8ac48701c), including: